 Students learn how best to present themselves in seeking a job as an artist.
 Includes repertoire development, audition etiquette, how to dress, attitude and posture, developing a portfolio and emphasizing a natural approach to meeting people and presenting the strongest and best attributes in each person.

 Pre-requisite: THE 110.

-THE 275: The Young Americans Production Practicum Activity Hours: 60 or 90 2 or 3 credits, Practicum Students apply the skills learned in THE 175 and YA productions through the fulfillment of a crew position in a major production or touring company with The Young Americans.
+THE 275: The Young Americans Production Practicum Activity Hours: 30 2 credits, Practicum

+Students apply the skills learned in THE 175 and YA productions through the fulfillment of a crew position in a major production or touring company with The Young Americans.